Strong Future Predicted for Uzbekistan’s Credit Unions

 "Credit unions have become so popular because they are responding to people's needs," the Central Bank executive said.
 "Credit unions have developed their own market, paying higher interest on savings and providing more immediate access to loans.
 Banks offer those same services, but not quite as easily."

 The biggest challenges facing Uzbekistan's credit unions currently are similar to those in other developing countries.
 Lack of credit union access to deposit insurance, the clearing and settlement system, card networks and liquidity sources will make further growth challenging, according to Grace.
 Despite their existing strengths, the country's credit unions will need greater liquidity in order for the system to expand, he added.

-Fortunately, access to those services may be easier to come by than they are in other countries.
-The relationship betweens credit unions and banks in Uzbekistan is a positive one, with each industry gaining from having a well-defined market, according to Normukhamedov.
+Fortunately, access to those services may be easier to come by than in other countries.
+The relationship between credit unions and banks in Uzbekistan is a positive one, with each industry gaining from having a well-defined market, according to Normukhamedov.

 "Banks and credit unions have a good relationship," he added.
 "There is a healthy competition between the two markets."

 The Central Bank delegation spent Tuesday visiting Westby (Wis.)
 Co-op Credit Union to talk about agricultural loans, a growing need in Uzbekistan.

 World Council of Credit Unions is the global trade association and development agency for credit unions.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.